 Light up your home to balance the darkness.
 Light natural beeswax or soy candles, and make a fire in the fireplace.
 Hang strings of light even beyond the holiday season.

-Warm up your home with the color red or orange.
+Warm-up your home with the colour red or orange.
 Red, gold or orange pillows, rugs, throws, lampshades and pictures all bring warmth to your home.

 Cool your home with blue and silver.
 With all the lights and red decorations, sometimes a home can become too hot.
-Emotions can run high and holiday gatherings can get too heated.
+Emotions can run high, and holiday gatherings can get too heated.
 If your home is too hot, focus on white and silver for your holiday theme.
-These watery colors bring coolness to your home.
+These light colours bring coolness to your home.

 Clean your home for the New Year.
-The New Year is a time to declutter, organize and clean.
+The New Year is a time to declutter, organise and clean.

 Smudge your home with cedar.
 Smudging gets rid of negative energy and gives your home a fresh start.

-Avoid blues in watery areas.
+Avoid blues in damp areas.
 Winter is the season of water.
 Remove blue decorations from the bathroom to avoid having too much water in one location.

 Enjoy gatherings with loved ones.
 Winter is a time to connect.